ChristianQTs/PersonalBudget/README.md

-This API takes \*\*HTTP Requst\*\* from the URL and sends responses in JSON format.
+This API takes **HTTP Request** from the URL and sends responses in JSON format.

-- GET methods for all envelopes and specific envelopes, name of the envelope to be specified in the url as a parameter
+- GET methods for all envelopes and specific envelopes, name of the envelope to be specified in the URL as a parameter.

 - PUT method to withdraw from one envelope, using the envelope name and amount as URL parameters.